SiddheshDongare/ProjectSuggestionBot/README.md

 ## Environment Variables

 To run this project, you will need to edit the praw.ini file and add the following environment variables to it.
+Check example.ini for more info.

 `client_id` = "Your bot's client id"
-`client_secret` = "Your bot's's client secret"
+`client_secret` = "Your bot's client secret"
 `username` = "Your reddit username"
 `password` = "Your reddit password"
 `user_agent` = "Your bot's user agent"